 Uganda to jail people who identify as LGBTQ in one of world's most anti-gay laws

-In a packed chamber, lawmakers overwhelmingly voted in favor of the new anti-homosexuality bill, with only two of the nearly 400 representatives voting against it.
+In a packed chamber, lawmakers overwhelmingly voted in favor of legislation called the anti-homosexuality bill, with only two of the nearly 400 representatives voting against it.

 "Congratulations," said Speaker Anita Among.
 "Whatever we are doing, we are doing it for the people of Uganda."